 Pod Volunteer matches a wide range of volunteers with projects in need

 Pod is a UK based organisation which accepts volunteers from all over the world.
-We have many volunteers who join Pod projects from outside of the UK, in particular from USA, Canada, Australia, New Zealand and Europe.
+We have many volunteers who join Pod projects from outside of the UK, in particular from USA, Canada and Europe.

 We have volunteers of a wide range of ages joining our projects, generally from 18 to 80.
 This mix of ages works well with each volunteer bringing their own individual skills, experience and resource.
 We find that age usually becomes irrelevant when you are on a project as everyone is there for the same reason to make a difference.

-If you want to volunteer before you turn 18, we have some special under 18 volunteer trips that run each summer - see our under 18 volunteering page for more details.
+If you want to volunteer before you turn 18, we have some projects which are suitable for 17 year olds and special under 18 volunteer summer trips - see our under 18 volunteering page for more details.
+You can also join one of our family projects with your parents if you are under 18.

-Pod offers a wide range of volunteering jobs all round the world.
+Pod offers a wide range of volunteering trips all round the world.
 We offer the opportunity to volunteer on different types of volunteer placements in a range of locations.
-To find out about all of the volunteer jobs available please click here.
+To find out about all of the volunteer holidays available please click here.

-The volunteer job and role will depend on which volunteer project you choose to join and this can vary depending on the needs of the project at the time, however here is an outline of the types of volunteer jobs that you could be involved in:
+The volunteer job and role will depend on which volunteer project you choose to join and this can vary depending on the needs of the project at the time, including:

 In a word, yes!
 Volunteering overseas offers a whole host of skills that you may not expect.
 It can help you get experience in your area of interest and meet people in the field which is invaluable when considering a new career.

-If you’re looking to move into a new career then getting a volunteer job within your chosen field allows you to experience this field in a supported way and to build skills and confidence before applying for a job.
+If you’re looking to move into a new career then doing a volunteer placement within your chosen field allows you to experience this field in a supported way and to build skills and confidence before applying for a job.

 Having volunteering experience also greatly enhances your CV and your employability as volunteering is highly valued in the job market.
 In the Timebank Survey carried out by the Associate of Graduate Recruiters, they found that 73% of employers said that they would rather employ someone with volunteering experience than someone without it, and over half said that volunteer work experience can be more valuable than paid employment.